 - Faster speeds (download and upload)

-Read on for simple explanations of these features and how businesses can take advantage of them once 5G is officially introduced in Canada.
+Read on for simple explanations of these features and how businesses can take advantage of them now that 5G is officially in Canada.

 Lower latency means greater opportunity

 Latency refers to response time – the length of time it takes between something (like a data packet) being sent and received.
 Current 4G latency is about 50 milliseconds.
 5G latency will decrease that to about one millisecond, or one thousandth of a second – 400 times faster than the blink of an eye.
 Low latency is important for anything that requires a true real-time reaction, such as self-driving vehicles and remotely controlled robotics.
 It also means more opportunities to use augmented reality (AR) and virtual reality (VR).